‘Sexiest Asian Girl On Earth’ Dannie Riel Sizzles In Neon Bodysuit & Silver Over-The-Knee Boots

 “Dang I just left Vegas 🙁 can I come back lol.
 Come back to Dallas please,” another social media user chimed in.

 Riel is not the only model to showcase her amazing figure on social media over the past few days.
-Previously, The Inquisitr shared that “The World’s Hottest Weather Girl” Yanet Garcia sizzled Beverly Hills.
+Previously, The Inquisitr shared that “The World’s Hottest Weather Girl” Yanet Garcia sizzled in Beverly Hills.
 In the photo, the brunette beauty was clad in a pair of tight gray sweats that fit her like a glove.
-On top, she rocked an orange sherpa jacket with a hood and accessorized the ensemble with a black pom beanie in addition to a pair of Ugg boots.
+On top, she rocked an orange sherpa jacket with a hood and accessorized the ensemble with a black pom beanie, in addition to a pair of Ugg boots.